IbrahimNabid/Breast-Cancer-Data-Analysis/README.md

 **Data Mining Techniques**

-We will use various data mining techniques, such as classification, clustering, and association rule mining, to analyze the Breast Cancer Dataset.
-These techniques will help us to identify patterns and relationships in the data, as well as to make predictions about future outcomes.
+Our group has started working on the Breast Cancer Dataset and have performed cross-validation of different classification models including decision tree, k-neighbors, naive Bayes, and random forest.
+By applying these techniques, we hope to identify patterns and relationships in the data, as well as make accurate predictions about future outcomes.

-**Performance Evaluation**

-To evaluate the performance of our data mining techniques, we used various metrics such as accuracy, precision, recall, and F1 score.
-We also performed cross-validation to ensure that our results are reliable and robust.
-We used visualization techniques to communicate our findings effectively and make it easier for the audience to interpret the results.

 **Final Findings**

 # In progress #

-**Submission**
+**Future Plans**

 We will make our project code and documentation available on GitHub, where anyone can view our work and see our commitment to open-source practices.
+We also plan to create an mobile app based on this data mining to help diabetic patients make better healthcare decisions in the future.

 **Grading Policy**